LeetLLM

 PyTorch implementation

-Here's how the scaled dot-product attention formula translates into practical PyTorch code.
+The scaled dot-product attention formula translates directly into PyTorch code.
 The function takes the Query, Key, and Value tensors along with an optional mask (used for causal or padding purposes).
 It computes the attention scores, scales them by the square root of the dimension, normalizes them into probabilities, and returns both the final weighted output and the attention weights themselves.

 pytorch-implementation.py